alt113/CS591-Multimodal-Spring2021/multi_input_multi_output/README.md

 task.
 The following are some self-supervised strategies we aim to implement and try out:

 - Self-Supervised training as presented in Paper 1
-- Supervised SimCLR on each separate network
-- Unsupervised SimCLR on each separate network
+- Unsupervised simCLR on each separate network
 - Unsupervised Learning of Visual Features by Contrasting Cluster Assignments
-- Bootstrap Your Own Latent: A New Approach to Self-Supervised Learning

 We will also be experimenting with different base encoder neural network structures and try out all of the aforementioned self-supervised pretraining strategies on them.
 The following is a list of network options we are considering:

-- LeNet-5
-- AlexNet
-- VGG (16 and 19)
-- Inception
+- ResNet50
-- ResNet(50<sup>*</sup>, 101, and 152)

 Any hyperparameter tuning we perform will be based off the [Keras Tuner](https://www.tensorflow.org/tutorials/keras/keras_tuner).